2023 Genome Camp

 -Advanced Linux

--Running Programs to map to reference genome -Research Time -Presentation Prep
+-Running programs to map to reference genome -Research time -Presentation preparation

 Goals -Obtain SARS-CoV-2 sequences -Connect to server